JoelBeau/thermo-database/README.md

 # Thermodynamics Database Project

-This project automates the setup of a thermodynamics database, which stores thermodynamic property tables, using MySQL and bash.
+This project automates the creation and installation of a thermodynamics database, which stores common thermodynamic property tables, using MySQL and bash.
 Additionally, it includes a user-friendly Python script for querying the data, making it easy to retrieve thermodynamic properties with minimal effort.

-## Install Docker
+## Install Docker if not already installed
    ```bash
       sudo apt-get install docker
    ```

-### How to Run
+### How to use

 1. Clone the repository: